 “Then are ye sanctified in Christ by the grace of God, through the shedding of the blood of Christ.”
 (Moro.
 10:32–33.)

 Did you catch that? man “could not merit anything of himself.”
 Because of our sinful state we do not merit God’s goodness.
-We cannot in good conscience go to Him and ask for help since we have set ourselves at defiance with His laws and commandments.
+We cannot in good conscience go to Him and ask for help since we have set ourselves at defiance to His laws and commandments.
 We need an advocate with our Father who is wholly worthy to plead for mercy on our behalf.
 That advocate is our Savior.
 This is why we pray in the name of Jesus Christ.
 Only Jesus can show us the mercy we seek.

 It is important that I point out here that God is not without mercy.
 It was God, our Father who presented the plan of salvation that provided us with a Savior in the first place.
-He knows that this is the only way we can return to his presence.
+He knows that this is the only way we can return to His presence.
 Because of the complete unity shown by the three members of the Godhead, there is no difference between the love of one member and the love of the other two members.
 So Christ’s mercy to us is also the Mercy of the Father and the Holy Ghost.
 Our salvation is a joint effort on the part of all three members of the Godhead.

 Our commandment to pray in Jesus’ name

-When the Savior came to visit the people in the Americas, he commanded them to pray to the Father in His (Christ’s) name.
+When the Savior came to visit the people in the Americas, he commanded them to pray to the Father in his (Christ’s) name.
 When he says that “whatsoever ye shall ask the Father in my name … shall be given unto you” he is speaking as our intercessor, our mediator.
 He can plead with the Father from a position of complete obedience to all the laws of God.
-God has told us that all blessings are based on obedience to the laws upon which those blessings are based or predicated (Doctrine and Covenants 130:20–21).
+God has told us that all blessings are based on obedience to the laws upon which those blessings are based or predicated (Doctrine and Covenants 130:20-21).
 So Christ can ask for anything that is right and our Father in Heaven will grant it to him.
 Since we cannot successfully pray in our own name, our Mediator has told us to pray in His name so our prayers will be answered successfully.
-Here is the passage found in 3 Nephi 18:19–25.
+Here is the passage found in 3 Nephi 18:19-25.

 19 Therefore ye must always pray unto the Father in my name;